Adyen/lume/CONTRIBUTING.md

 # Contributing guidelines

-Welcome and thank you for showing interest in contributing to ADV!
+Welcome and thank you for showing interest in contributing to Lume!

 As a new project, we are hoping to create an active community of developers that submits issues, creates merge requests and provides invaluable feedback.